-Why Is Estate Planning Important for Single Seniors?
+Why Is Estate Planning Important for Unmarried or Childless Seniors?

-Single individuals—especially those who are older—need estate planning just as much as, if not more than, the married and wealthy.
-Without proper planning, a single senior’s death or incapacity can wreak havoc on their family and cause numerous unintended problems, including complications with the care they may require as they age.
+Single individuals, especially those who are older, need estate planning just as much as, if not more than, married or wealthy individuals.
+Without proper planning, an unmarried or widowed senior’s death or incapacity can wreak havoc on their family and cause numerous unintended problems, including complications with the care they may require as they age.

 Our attorneys work with people at all stages of their lives to protect what they value most.
-If you are a single senior, contact us so we can discuss the type of estate plan that best suits your needs.
+If you are unmarried, childless, or a solo ager, we can discuss the type of estate plan that best suits your needs.
 The strategies we use will address any of the following issues of importance in your particular situation:

 What Are the Various Estate Planning Tools That Can Help Me?

-If you are a single senior, there are several tools that can help you properly plan your estate, including:
+If you are an unmarried, widowed, or childless senior, there are several tools that can help you properly plan your estate, including:

 Last Will and Testament